-I have been tutoring students aged 2 to 70 for the past fifteen years.
-I specialize in working with students who have a diagnosis of ADD, ADHD, Asperger's, Autism, Bipolar Disorder and Depression.
+I have been tutoring students aged 2 to 70 for the past eighteen years.
+I specialize in working with students who have a diagnosis of ADHD, Autism Spectrum Disorder, Bipolar Disorder and Depression.
 As both a tutor and a classroom teacher, I developed an understanding of individual learning styles and all sessions are geared to the student's immediate and long term needs.
-I have prepared students for the ACT, SAT, GRE, TOEFL, SSAT, ASVAB, and national AP exams.
-During the 2011-2012 school ... [more]
+I have prepared students for the ACT, SAT, GRE, TOEFL, SSAT, ASVAB, TEAS, and national AP exams.
+During the 2016-2017... [more]

 I am a swim instructor with twenty years' experience and am qualified as a WSI.
 I have taught Red Cross Swimming Lessons from Aqua Babies/Aqua Tots to Porpoise Club, the highest level of lessons that our YMCA offered.
 I am certified in Silver Splash water exercise and have taught water exercise classes that concentrate on toning and core development.
 In addition to teaching lessons, I served as assistant deck supervisor and teacher trainer for two years.